UUID Generator

 What is a UUID v4?

 UUID v4 is a randomly generated 128-bit identifier formatted as five hyphen-separated groups of hexadecimal characters (e.g. 550e8400-e29b-41d4-a716-446655440000).
-It is the most commonly used UUID version for generating unique IDs without a central registry.
+All 122 variable bits are randomly generated, making it the most commonly used UUID version for generating unique IDs without a central registry.

 Are the generated UUIDs truly unique?